 Loans receivable are reported at the original issue amount plus accrued interest, less principal repaid.
 Interest is recognized according to terms of the specific loans.
-Loans made to diocesan units range from \$5,000 to \$3,100,000 and have varying maturities of 5 to 20 years, and the majority bear an interest rate of 5.0 percent during 2020 and 2019.
-At June 30, 2020 and 2019, two individual parishes have loans that represent more than 38 and 40 percent of the outstanding loans.
-Interest was paid on deposits at a rate of 2.5 percent during 2020 and 2019.
-Effective July 1, 2020, the interest rate on loans was adjusted to 4.5 percent, and interest paid on deposits was adjusted to a rate of 2.0 percent.
+Loans made to diocesan units range from \$5,000 to \$3,100,000 and have varying maturities of 5 to 20 years, and the majority bear an interest rate of 4.5 and 5.0 percent during 2021 and 2020, respectively.
+At June 30, 2021 and 2020, two individual parishes have loans that represent more than 41 and 38 percent of the outstanding loans.

 The Trust considers loans and receivables to be impaired when, based upon current information and events, the Trust believes it is probable that it will be unable to collect all amounts due.
-The allowance for doubtful loans is reviewed annually and is considered adequate to cover potentially uncollectible loans at June 30, 2020 and 2019.
+The allowance for doubtful loans is reviewed annually and is considered adequate to cover potentially uncollectible loans at June 30, 2021 and 2020.